AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ### Persisting user session via `PFUser.currentUser()`

-Once a user successfully logs in to your application, Parse caches the logged in user object for convenient access through out your application. `PFUser.currentUser()` can be used to get the current user.
+Once a user successfully logs into your application, Parse caches the logged in user object for convenient access throughout your application. `PFUser.currentUser()` can be used to get the current user.
 You can use this functionality in `AppDelegate` to check if there is a current user in Parse cache or not.
-If there is a cached user already present then you can directly load the Home view controller (without asking user to login again).
+If there is a cached user already present then you can directly load the Home view controller (without asking the user to login again).

 ```swift
     func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {